Miranics/Negpod-14_Python_Project/README.md

 Additional Notes
 This is a basic example and can be extended to include functionalities like order quantity, removing items from the order, and implementing payment processing.
-Refer to the code comments for further details on how each function works.
+Do refer to the code comments for further details on how each function works.